- Send with Email

 - Share to Twitter

-As highlighted in FRA’s report on the right to political participation of persons with mental health problems and persons with intellectual disabilities, and subsequent updates in the FRA Annual Report, the right to vote is often linked in national legislation to legal capacity.
+As highlighted in FRA’s report on the right to political participation of persons with mental health problems and persons with intellectual disabilities, and subsequent updates in the FRA Annual Reports, the right to vote is often linked in national legislation to legal capacity.
 This means that people who have been deprived of their legal capacity, either wholly or in part, are prohibited from voting.
 This possible limitation on the right to political participation does not apply to all persons with disabilities, with persons with psychosocial or intellectual disabilities disproportionally affected.

 The CRPD states that each adult citizen has the right to vote on an equal basis with others.
 Reflecting this, the CRPD Committee has expressed concern over legislation that “allows for the right to vote of persons with intellectual or psycho-social disabilities to be restricted if the person concerned has been deprived of his or her legal capacity”.